Protecting Your Heat System from Snow & Ice

 What Damage am I Preventing?

-For interior HVAC care, homeowners already know the basics.
-Change your air filters, use a programmable thermostat, and have your unit inspected annually by your local HVAC professionals.
+For interior HVAC care, it’s important to change your air filters, use a programmable thermostat, and have your unit inspected annually by your local HVAC professionals.
 For outside HVAC care, it’s important to prevent the effects of weather-related damage in the winter, and even into spring.

 Heat Pump Defrost Cycle

 Heat pumps are manufactured to deal with an average amount of ice buildup by using its automatic defrost system and switching to heat-distribution mode.
 This 15-minute cycle works by returning the hot refrigerant back to the outdoor heat pump to melt the ice and snow (similar to how heat pumps work in the summer).
 During this cycle, you may notice some cool air coming out of your vents.
 This is normal.
 Just wait 10-15 minutes for the unit to kick back on.